 Additionally, there are two ways to consume these metrics:

 The metrics are logged in the Kibana

 To enable Task Manager debug logging in your Kibana instance, add the following to your

 logging: loggers: - context: plugins.taskManager appenders: [console] level: debug

-These stats are logged based the number of milliseconds set in your
+These stats are logged based on the number of milliseconds set in your

-xpack.task_manager.poll_interval setting, which means it could add substantial noise to your logs.
+xpack.task_manager.poll_interval setting, which could add substantial noise to your logs.
 Only enable this level of logging temporarily.